 I credit a friend for helping me to shift my mindset and relax.
 “Think of it this way,” she said.
 “You are the star of a sitcom and this is the episode where you take your mom to New York for the wedding.”

 As a sitcom, this was comedy gold!
-There was the $100+ .6 mile trip from the airport terminal to the rental car counter, which took only 20 minutes less time than the flight from Saint Louis to New York City.
-Then there was the wasp in the bathroom and two fretting, allergic, ladies (saved by Clorox disinfectant spray!).
+There was the $106 half-mile limo ride from the airport terminal to the rental car counter (Are you kidding?
+Have you seen how high those free shuttle bus steps are? said mom in response to the driver’s “you know it’s right there, right?”)
+That took only 20 minutes less time than the entire flight from Saint Louis to New York City.
+Then there was the scene with the lone wasp in the bathroom, spied from inside the shower, and two fretting, allergic, ladies, the be-toweled hero saving the day with a can of Clorox disinfectant spray.

 And who doesn’t love a repetitive callback in comedy?
-That would be the doorknob that fell off in your hand whenever you opened the door and the intermittent GPS that took us on 20-minute perilous drives to the wedding events from our Airbnb, which had been conveniently, strategically, booked only 3 miles and 5 minutes away from the venue.
+That would be the doorknob that fell off in your hand effectively locking you in or out depending on where you stood whenever you opened the door, and the intermittent GPS that took us on 20-minute perilous drives to the wedding events from our Airbnb, which had been conveniently, strategically, booked only 3 miles and 5 minutes away from the venue.

 Within every sitcom, however, come the obligatory, heartwarming moments.

 That’s when all the characters realize what’s truly meaningful in life.
 Spending time with your mom while you still can.
-Witnessing a stunningly beautiful wedding, so full of love, celebrated with friends and family…and the most adorable 2-year-old twins ever, bearing rings and wearing tuxes.
+Witnessing a stunningly beautiful wedding, so full of love, celebrated with friends and family…and the most adorable 2-year-old twins ever, wearing tuxes and bearing rings.

 But mostly, it was the kindness of strangers (and loved ones) that made the difference.

 There was the tender TSA agent (also a mom and daughter herself) who helped my mom through security.
 And every single wheelchair porter who stayed by our side until we were settled where we needed to be next.
-19-year-old Kayla was a hero, bringing my mom a side of chocolate chips because there weren’t enough in her chocolate chip cookie (that’s in the sitcom script).
+19-year-old server Kayla at the diner was a hero, bringing my mom a side of chocolate chips because “Where’s the chips?
+I’ll tell you something, this is no chocolate chip cookie.” (that’s in the sitcom script).